IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ### Predcition Disagreement Analysis

 Prediction disagreement quantifies how frequently two or more neural networks have the same classification on the same input.
 It provides a proxy for understanding which inputs neural networks diverge on and allows one to reason how these networks represent different functions.
-The figure in the section **How Neural Network Functions Differ** illustrates how this metric may provide functional similarity illusions as models can agree on the final prediction but have a divergent prediction space that can indicate apparent modelling properties absent in this analysis.
+The figure in the section <a href="#why_func">**How Neural Network Functions Differ**</a> illustrates how this metric may provide functional similarity illusions as models can agree on the final prediction but have a divergent prediction space that can indicate apparent modelling properties absent in this analysis.
 We consider this another qualitative method as it is only capturing a general trend which aids the understanding of functional divergence but does not provide a genuinely quantitative means for evaluating the functions of each model and how they are different.

 The figure below depicts how the prediction disagreement changes between the base model and the models in the SIDDO and DISDO conditions during training.
 The figure provides an intuitive understanding that each model has different functions, which results in prediction discrepancy, which gets stronger through training.
 However, despite the pitfalls of this analysis of functional analysis it does reaffirm the notion that accuracy and loss provide a myopic perspective of simialirty that must be explored beyond to understand the properties of individual models.